brickblock-io/employee-handbook/README.md

 ### Reimbursement

 We reimburse expenses quarterly.
-Please make sure to send all expenses and invoices to our finance team (cc your manager) before the end of the quarter.
+Please make sure to send all expense reports and invoices to our finance team (cc your manager) before the end of the quarter.
 If you had a large expense and can’t wait until the end of the quarter to be reimbursed: talk to us.

 ### Company Credit cards

-We have [Pleo credit cards](https://www.pleo.io) for senior level employees.
+We have [Pleo credit cards](https://www.pleo.io) for senior-level employees.
 Not everyone will get one but if you do, here’s how it works:

-- You have one virtual and one plastic card, both are Prepaid MasterCards.
+- You have one virtual and one plastic card; both are Prepaid MasterCards.
 - With the Pleo app for your smartphone, you'll get real-time purchase notifications and you can scan receipts on-the-go.